KirillFrolov/obsidian/English/Some people prefer to live in a house, while others feel that there are more advantages to living in an apartment.md

 While some individuals are of the opinion that living in a house is more beneficial, others prefer to live in an apartment.
 Both options have their pros and cons and the following essay will discuss them both in detail.

-On the one hand, living in a house has a lot of benefits, especially for families with children.
+On the one hand, living in a house has a lot of benefits, especially for families with a children. own place room playground closed private backyard  supervision through the window

-On the other hand,
+On the other hand, hard to commute school or job supermarket dependent from car or public transport.
+Bills, keep it in good condition

 In conclusion,